yaya2devops/BETA_BachelorsDocs/docs/home.md

-# Bachelors in Computer Engineering

-![Photo of Mountain](images/ISTIC-BC.png)

-## Introduction
+# Introduction
 When considering a career in technology.
 This degree appears to be very precise.
 Including  a good foundation to computers from low-level hardware (assembly) to a widely used language like Python.
 Aside from helping with networking and embedded systems.

+![Photo of Mountain](images/ISTIC-BC.png)

 ## Is it right for you?
 This degree will introduce you to some of the amazing innovations that the world is constantly employing to provide value, say Web & Mobile Developement, Computer Architecture, Microcontroller programming, Cloud computing, software testing..